 IABA is a professional organization that seeks to educate and inform the Iranian-American community about legal issues of interest and to ensure that the American public at large, our local representatives, and other government officials are fully and accurately informed on legal matters of interest and concern to the Iranian-American community.
 IABA also strives to foster and promote the achievements of Iranian-American lawyers and other legal professionals.
 IABA is an independent, non-religious and apolitical organization.
 IABA is not a lobbying or advocacy group; it is primarily an educational organization.

-IABA is a tax-exempt, non-profit organization under section 501(c)(3) of the Internal Revenue Code.
-As such, all contributions to IABA are tax deductible.
+IABA is a non-profit organization under section 501(c6) of the Internal Revenue Code.